DRsamuraiii/NyvoHabit/SECURITY.md

 ## *Security vulnerability report:*
 ---
-  **In order to report any possible security vulnerability problem , Legal misleading , Contact the NyvoStudio team :**
+  > **In order to report any possible security vulnerability problem , Legal misleading , Contact the NyvoStudio team :**

   > - NyvoStudio mail box : **nyvostudio@gmail.com**
   > - NyvoStudio discord report : **Coming soon...**

 > [!WARNING]
-> **Under any circumstance or situation , Do not contact the founder , co-founder , Or employees direcly by their private mail box or message inbox.**
+> **Under any circumstance or situation , Do not contact the founder , co-founder , or employees direcly by their private mail box or message inbox.**